Voices of the Hudson | Maurice D. Hinchey Hudson River Valley National Heritage Area

 John Burroughs and Slabsides

-If you want to enjoy a hike through pristine woods, there’s no better place than the Hudson Valley to explore.
-But there’s one trail in the town of Esopus that not only takes you through an enchanted forest, but also has an unexpected treat at the end.
+A trail in the town of Esopus takes you through an enchanted forest with an unexpected treat at the end.
 A small cabin rests in a sunlit clearing.
-The roughly hewn logs blend so naturally into the surrounding forest you could almost miss it.
-As you walk through the door into the one room home it feels as though the owner just stepped out and will return shortly for a chat and cup of tea.
-Welcome to Slabsides - the rustic retreat of the writer and naturalist John Burroughs.
-Listen to hear about this magical place from a descendant of its builder, and for more info, visit johnburroughsassociation.org.
+The one room home feels as though the owner just stepped out and will return shortly for a chat and cup of tea.
+Welcome to Slabsides - the rustic retreat of writer and naturalist John Burroughs.
+Learn about this magical place from a descendant of its builder.

 Mythic Creatures